-The Global Strategy unit provides the opportunity to understand the principles of strategic management, and apply these principles within the twin contexts of a global competitive environment and the innovative forces that are re-defining the fashion organisation.
+The Global Strategy unit provides the opportunity to understand the principles of strategic management and apply these principles within the twin contexts of a global competitive environment and the innovative forces that are re-defining the fashion organisation.
 In considering these the unit will provide tools and perspectives available to organise analysis, identify strategic challenges, and design an organisational response.
-These issues will be explored through a global lens, where diversities within cultural, legal and operational still exist, and where technology has the ability to disrupt existing organisational convention.
-The unit will engage with these issues through the use of case studies, input from key speakers, and from your own business perspectives.
+These issues will be explored through a global lens, where diversities within cultural, legal and operational still exist, and where technology could disrupt existing organisational convention.
+The unit will engage with these issues using case studies, input from key speakers, and from your own business perspectives.

 The Strategic Financial Management unit introduces candidates to the financial aspects of running a business and how the management of various forms of capital is critical in the formulation of successful strategies.
 It is important to trace different kinds of decisions from the strategic to the operational by reviewing and being able to interpret financial statements, budgets and the impact that these different decisions may have on the financial bottom line.
 You will examine how finance and accounting interact and learn how to tackle the main financial problems you may encounter.
 You will also be able to understand and analyse the accounts of different fashion companies.